Chapter 8 Making maps with R

 Static maps are the most common type of visual output from geocomputation.

-plot() function is often the fastest way to create static maps from vector and raster spatial objects, as demonstrated in sections 2.1.3 and 2.2.2.
+plot() function is often the fastest way to create static maps from vector and raster spatial objects (see sections 2.2.3 and 2.3.2).

-Sometimes the simplicity and speed of this approach is sufficient, especially during the development phase of a project:
+Sometimes, simplicity and speed are priorities, especially during the development phase of a project, and this is where

 The base R approach is also extensible, with

-It has a concise syntax that allows for the creation of attractive maps with minimal code, that will be familiar to ggplot2 users.
+It has a concise syntax that allows for the creation of attractive maps with minimal code which will be familiar to ggplot2 users.

-Furthermore, tmap has a unique capability to generate static and interactive maps using the same code via
+It also has the unique capability to generate static and interactive maps using the same code via

-raster objects) than alternatives such as ggplot2, as documented in vignettes
+raster objects) than alternatives such as ggplot2 (see the vignettes

-tm_shape() (which accepts raster and vector objects), followed by one or more layer elements such as
+tm_shape() (which defines input data, raster and vector objects), followed by one or more layer elements such as

-These functions are used singularly and in combination in the code chunk below, which generates the maps presented in Figure 9.1:
+This layering is demonstrated in the chunk below, which generates the maps presented in Figure 8.1:

 The object passed to